Hatzi2/MED10/README.md

 2. **Add Poppler to PATH:**
    - Ensure the Poppler directory is added to your system's PATH environment variable.
      - **Windows**: Press the Windows button and search for "Edit the system environment variables".
 Click "Environment Variables".
 Under System Variables, find PATH, double-click and press "New".
 Add the path to Poppler's bin directory.
-It's recommended to move Poppler to C:\Program Files.
+It's recommended to move the Poppler directory to C:\Program Files.
 An example of a correct PATH would be C:\Program Files\poppler-24.08.0\Library\bin.

 ## Ollama Setup